 High Five began as a Calderdale Neighbourhood Schemes initiative and is now an independent, self-organised group.

 We have a committee of 8 members each active within classes registering, taking money & representing the committee at the activities and attending our monthly meetings.
 We find this link very important.
 A number of our committee members have health issues, or caring or grandchild responsibilities, so a lot of work falls on a small number of people.

-We have two paid tutors for Tai Chi & Singing for Fun and Line Dancing, together with an ad-hoc tutor for our Art class at New Hope.
+We now have four paid tutors – for Tai Chi, Singing for Fun and Line Dancing, together with an ad-hoc tutor for our Art class at New Hope.
 Our other sessions are run by volunteers.
 Two of our committee members run an indoor Kurling session.
-George and Sue did gentle exercise training with Age UK and Sue has continued her training over the last four years by embarking on training in Pilates.
-Sue now runs a Gentle Exercise class at Highgate together with two *Pilates classes at different venues, whilst George runs the Scottish Dancing class.
+George and Sue did Gentle Exercise training with Age UK and Sue has continued her training over the last four years by embarking on training in Pilates.
+Sue now runs two Gentle Exercise class at Highgate together with two *Pilates classes at different venues, whilst George runs the Scottish Dancing class.